DJBarnes/django-adminlte2-pdq/docs/source/templates/templates.rst

 To change this page, we can create a template to override the original behavior:

-1. Create ``registration/login.html`` in one of your django project's `template <https://docs.djangoproject.com/en/dev/ref/settings/#templates>`_ folders, defined via the project settings file.
+1. Create ``registration/login.html`` in one of your Django project's `template <https://docs.djangoproject.com/en/dev/ref/settings/#templates>`_ folders, defined via the project settings file.
 2. Extend the packages default ``registration/login.html`` by adding the